SwimmingWebDev/myportfolio/README.md

 #### Backend

-- [ ] Use Nginx as the prmary web server to host the portfolio
+- [ ] Use Nginx as the primary web server to host the portfolio
 - [ ] After only OAuth authentication, accessible for updating projects
 - [ ] Set up two or more Nginx instances behind HAProxy to balance incoming traffic